Logitech/vr_ink_sdk/code/unreal_sample_project/readme.md

 ## Adding Logi Pen Motion controller to your scene

-This is a way to add the Logi Pen to a scene using the assets contained in this project:
+This is how to add the Logi Pen to a scene using the assets contained in this project:

 * Configure a VR Player Pawn: [UE Doc](https://docs.unrealengine.com/en-US/Platforms/SteamVR/HowTo/StandingCamera)
 * Configure left and right motion controller, including component visualization (this is important to detect which controller is the Logi Pen): [UE Doc](https://docs.unrealengine.com/latest/INT/Platforms/VR/MotionController)
-* In the pawn's Event Graph, after `Set Tracking Origin`, add a `Sequence`, and add a `Create Child if Pen` to both outputs:
+* In the Pawn's Event Graph, after `Set Tracking Origin`, add a `Sequence`, and add a `Create Child if Pen` to both outputs:

   ![add action](./../../resources/unreal/add_action.png)